The Navy of Veloria (The Sleeping Leviathan)

 Commissioned officers in the Velorian Navy begin their careers as Midshipmen, having completed both maritime training and received a port chaplain's blessing for sail.
 Promotion is based on a combination of tactical merit and peer review by the Third Sealord’s clerical board.
 The ranks ascend as follows:

-• Lieutenant – Junior officer with command over small crews or ship sections.
+• Lieutenant – Junior officer with command over small crews or ship sections. @Zarmus Urzer is serving as Lieutenant aboard the Audacity.

-• Captain– Full ship commander, often selected for Tide Fleet or ceremonial High Fleet roles.
+• Captain– Full ship commander, often selected for Tide Fleet or ceremonial High Fleet roles. @Captain Royce Aubrey who commands the frigate Audacity is an example of a Tide Fleet Captain.

 • Commodore – Oversees multiple vessels and coordinates fleet movements; often a candidate for become a Sealord (One of three high ranking naval administrators who answer directly to the Lord of the Admiralty).